MicrosoftDocs/VBA-Docs/api/Visio.ToolbarItem.Enabled.md

  End With

- 'Tell Visio to use the new UIOjbect object while 'this document is active.
+ 'Tell Visio to use the new UIObject object while 'this document is active.
  ThisDocument.SetCustomToolbars vsoUIObject